-Committed - includes amounts that can only be used for the specific purposes pursuant to constraints imposed by formal action of the District's highest level of decision making authority (i.e., Board of Education).
-The District has no committed fund balances as of June 30, 2018.
+Committed - Includes amounts that can only be used for the specific purposes pursuant to constraints imposed by formal action of the District's highest level of decision making authority (i.e., Board of Education).
+The District has no committed fund balances as of June 30, 2019.

 Assigned - Includes amounts that are constrained by the District's intent to be used for specific purposes, but are not restricted.
-Assigned fund balance includes encumbrances reported in the general fund in the amount of \$527,824 and \$2,400,000 of appropriated fund balance applied to the June 30, 2019 budget to reduce taxes.
+Assigned fund balance includes encumbrances reported in the general fund in the amount of \$661,527 and \$2,375,000 of appropriated fund balance in the general fund applied to the June 30, 2020 budget to reduce taxes.
 This classification also includes the remaining positive fund balance for all governmental funds except for the general fund.

-Unassigned - Includes all other general fund amounts that do not meet the definition of the above four classifications and are deemed to be available for general use by the District.
+Unassigned - Includes all other general fund amounts that do not meet the definition of the above three classifications and are deemed to be available for general use by the District.
 The Unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by offsetting of Assigned fund balance amounts.
-Assignments of fund balance cannot cause a negative unassigned fund balance.